nginxinc/nginx-loadbalancer-kubernetes/docs/http/http-installation-guide.md

 <br/>

-### This is the new K8s Controller from NGINX, which is configured to watch the k8s environment, the `nginx-ingress Service` object, and send API updates to the NGINX LB Server when there are changes.
+### This is the new K8s Controller from NGINX, which is configured to watch the k8s environment, the `nginx-ingress` Service object, and send API updates to the NGINX LB Server(s) when there are changes.
 It only requires three things:

 - New kubernetes namespace and RBAC
 - NKL ConfigMap, to configure the Controller